notronaldmcdonald/fpm/README.md

 * **changelog** - With any argument, fetches the [CHANGELOG.md](CHANGELOG.md) file and prints it to the user.

 * **help** - Displays FPM help with the target 'fpm', or tells the user where the helpfiles directory is.

+* **docs** - Starts a tool that allows you to print any documentation on the repository to your console.